RoboMaster-Club/Electrical-System/README.md

 ### Gimbal Power Distribution Board

+`Made by @cmz97`

 This board provides power to the STM32 Robot controller, JetsonTX2, Yall Motor, Flywheel, ammo motor, as well as the Gimbal Electrical System Controller.
+On board this board, there are two MP1584EN buck convertor that converts 24v from the battery to 12v for Tx2 and 5v for the Gimbal Electrical System Controller.

 [Robomater Gimbal Power Distribution Board Repository for Detail Info](https://github.com/RoboMaster-Club/Electrical-System/tree/master/Power-Distribution-Board-V3.0/Robomater%20Gimbal%20Power%20Distribution%20Board)‼️